Calvin-LL/webpack-image-rotate-loader/README.md

 Note: if you only want to rotate some but not all images, check out [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader) or use webpack's `resourceQuery`.

+This library supports JPEG, PNG, WebP, TIFF and RAW files.

 #### webpack.config.js

 ```javascript